 Can a vaccine harm my unborn child?

-A number of vaccines, especially live-virus vaccines, should not be give to pregnant women because they might be harmful to the baby.
+A number of vaccines, especially live-virus vaccines, should not be given to pregnant women because they might be harmful to the baby.
 (A live-virus vaccine is made using the live strains of a virus.)
 Some vaccines can be given to the mother in the second or third trimester of pregnancy, while others should only be administered either at least three months before or immediately after the baby is born.

 What happens if I am exposed to a disease while I am pregnant?